Shopify/hydrogen-v1/docs/deployment.md

 By default, Hydrogen targets a Workers runtime like Oxygen.
 However, you can also deploy your Hydrogen app to [Node.js](https://nodejs.org/en/), an open-source JavaScript runtime environment.

 Hydrogen provides a [built-in Node entrypoint](https://github.com/Shopify/hydrogen/blob/main/packages/hydrogen/src/platforms/node.ts) which suits basic production use cases.

-Run and preview your Hydrogen app in Node.js by executing the following commands:
+You can run and preview your Hydrogen app in Node.js by completing the following steps.

-1. Install peer dependencies required to run the built-in Node.js entrypoint:
+1. Install the peer dependencies required to run the built-in Node.js entrypoint:

     {% codeblock terminal %}